hartwigmedical/actin/clinical/README.md

 ### Required set

-For the best results, the (external) clinical feed should contain all clinical data described below ('required set').
-Below is an overview of data that, if available, should be provided per patient.
+For every patient, the (external) clinical feed should contain all clinical data described below.

-Note that the column 'with date?' indicates whether the variable should be provided with date.
+The column 'with date?' indicates whether the variable should be provided with corresponding date.

 Patient details